vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 However, it is important to note that the Ondo team has worked closely with C4A to address and resolve any critical vulnerabilities in the smart contracts.
 The key high-risk finding, titled "Loss of user funds when completing CASH redemptions," has been resolved in collaboration with the auditing team.

-While the presence of vulnerabilities is a concern, the proactive approach taken by the Ondo team to rectify these issues demonstrates their commitment to ensuring the security and stability of the platform.
+The proactive approach taken by the Ondo team to rectify these issues demonstrates their commitment to ensuring the security and stability of the platform.

 ## Risk Team Recommendation